 - Kim Yohoi, "Ballerina of the Bicycle" from Tokyo,

 - Benny Schirtzinger, clever batonist from Cincinnati, Ohio.

 Employees of the railroad companies Southern Pacific, Union Pacific and O.U.R. & D. combined their efforts in “boosting the classic, one of the Crusade for Freedom sports attractions.”

 Ironically, the Harlem Globetrotter also played nine sold-out games in Moscow in the summer 1959, as part of the US-Soviet cultural exchange program.
 Seven vaudeville acts were part of the program, including bicyclist Kim Yohoi, who reportedly received louder applause than the Globetrotters.
 The other acts included, “A Scottish monocyclist who balanced cups and saucers, a German brother and sister act in which she twirls head down on her brother’s head, an Argentine youth doing flamenco dancing on roller skates, and a table tennis match.”

 Prior to the opening game at Moscow's Lenin Central Stadium on July 6, 1959, they were again greeted by Nikita Khrushchev.
-An estimated 135,000 spectators attended the games in Moscow.
+An estimated 135,000 spectators attended the nine games in Moscow.
 The Globetrotters were paid the equivalent of $4,000 dollars in Rubles for each game.
 But they had to spend the money in Moscow as it was illegal to export the money.